markusrenoldner/science-notes/FEM Boundary conditions.md

 [[Finite Element Method]]

+#TODO

+## Wouter sagt:
+in case of non-zero essential BC, the trial functions are in a space H_g, where g is the value on the boundary, but this space is sometimes still denoted as H_0 the testfunctions are in H_0 and definitely zero on the boundary!

+## Hiptmair lecture ntoes
 In the variational formulations of 2nd-order elliptic BVPs
 - dirichlet BC are directly imposed into the trial space and (in the homogenious case) on the test space
 	- in the non homogenious case, the test space is an [[Affine space]]